gtaylor/EVE-Market-Data-Structures/README.rst

 This project contains a set of data structures used to represent EVE Market data.
 Also included are a set of serializers and de-serializers, dealing with the common market formats.
-Currently, this is just Unified Uploader Interchange Format.
+Currently, this is just Unified Uploader Data Interchange Format (UUDIF).

 Documentation
 -------------

-Forthcoming.
+Documentation is located at http://eve-market-data-structures.readthedocs.org/

 License
 -------